Module Catalogue 2026/27

 1. The interrelationship between the design of artificial intelligence technologies and societal outcomes

-2. The interrelationship between knowledge creation, culture, society and technology
+2. The interrelationship between knowledge creation, culture, society and artificial intelligence technology

 3. Artificial intelligence technology as a tool of governance

-4. Governing artificial intelligence: introduction to the theories and principles of regulation
+4. Governing artificial intelligence: introduction to the theories of regulation

 5. Rights-based approach to governing artificial intelligence technology

-9. Doctrinal solutions to novel challenges posed by artificial intelligence technology
+9. European Union approach to regulating artificial intelligence technology

-10. Understanding artificial intelligence technology and the policy landscape across different regions
+10. Understanding artificial intelligence technology and the policy landscape across different countries (case study to be confirmed)

 Learning Outcomes